From the full Irish to curry chips, what Irish comfort foods do you crave?

 Bangers and Mash (Irish Sausage and Mash)

-If have sausage and mash you will be satisfied.
+Prepare to be satisfied with some sausage and mash.
 It’s always nice to add some baked beans to the dish to make it even more comforting.

 A flaky pastry stuffed with sausage?
 Ketchup and brown sauce?
 It’s an on the go meal that never disappoints.